-GPA of a student will be calculated by using grades earned for all required major courses and the electives in which students have earned the highest grades, up to the required number of hours.
-Additional electives and cognate courses will not be calculated into major GPA.
+The major GPA of a biology student will be calculated by using grades earned for all required major courses and the electives in which students have earned the highest grades, up to the required number of hours.
+Cognate courses and additional electives will not be calculated into major GPA.